Career Advice

 5. Personal Statement

-Most business schools in America require a personal statement from prospective students applying to their MBA program.
+Most business schools in the United States require a personal statement from prospective students applying to their MBA programs.
 A personal statement is a cover letter written as an essay detailing your reason for pursuing an MBA.
-Moreover, your personal statement should also answer why you are applying to your chosen business schools and what you plan to do after graduating with an MBA degree.
+Moreover, your statement should also answer why you are applying to your chosen business schools and what you plan to do after graduating with an MBA degree.

 Here are some tips for writing an impactful personal statement;